wordofwarning/wordofwarning.org/current/2016-springsummer/standen/index.md

 Box Office Tel: 01772 905 414 / 07867 306 062

 #### Access Information
 Age advisory: TBC.
 With no interval, each performance lasts approximately 25 minutes.
-Predominantly aural and includes deprivation of sight and close physical contact (with a performer).
+Each audience member is blindfolded and hugged by a singer.
+Unable to visually gauge their surroundings, participants experience the performance through sound, breath and vibrations of the body.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
 Unable to visually gauge their surroundings, participants experience the performance through sound, breath and vibrations of the body as a choir of voices deliver the song.
 Playing with sense and perspective, *HUG* is a unique examination of the human voice's power.

 *'I celebrate myself, and sing myself,<br>And what I assume you shall assume,<br>For every atom belonging to me as good belongs to you.'*<br>Walt Whitman – *Song of Myself*

+*HUG* is currently touring the UK and internationally following critically acclaimed performances at the Edinburgh Festival Fringe and the Southbank Centre, London.
+For Manchester and Preston it brings together a brand new ensemble of local voices for three days only.

 #### Who is she?
 Bristol-based, Verity Stenden trained in music at Dartington College of Arts; her work as a composer, musical director and performer explores the human voice and how it can be celebrated and transformed through live performance.